 (e) "Person" means an individual or a business entity.

 (f) "Underwrite" means the authority to accept or reject risk on behalf of the insurer.

-(b) No foreign or alien insurer may permit a person to act, and no person may act, in the capacity of a managing general agent representing an insurer unless the person is licensed in this state to act as a managing general agent.
+(a) No domestic, foreign or alien insurer may permit a person to act, and no person may act, in the capacity of a managing general agent for an insurer in this state unless the person is licensed in this state to act as a managing general agent.

-(d) The commissioner may license as a managing general agent any individual or business entity that has complied with the requirements of this article and any regulations concerning licensure that may be promulgated by the commissioner.
-The commissioner may refuse to issue a license, subject to the right of the applicant to demand a hearing on the application, if the commissioner believes the applicant, any person named on the application or any member, principal, officer or director of the applicant is not trustworthy or competent to act as a managing general agent, or that any of the foregoing has given cause for revocation or suspension of such license, or has failed to comply with any prerequisite for issuance of such license.
+(c) The commissioner may license as a managing general agent any individual or business entity that has complied with the requirements of this article and any related rules.
+The commissioner may refuse to issue a license if he or she believes the applicant, any person named on the application, or any member, principal, officer or director of the applicant is not trustworthy or competent to act as a managing general agent, or that any of the foregoing persons has given cause for revocation or suspension of the license or has failed to comply with any prerequisite for issuance of the license.

-(h) Except where prohibited by state or federal law, by submitting an application for license, the applicant shall be deemed to have appointed the secretary of state as the agent for service of process on the applicant in any action or proceeding arising in this state out of or in connection with the exercise of the license.
-The appointment of the secretary of state as agent for service of process shall be irrevocable during the period within which a cause of action against the applicant may arise out of transactions with respect to subjects of insurance in this state.
-Service of process on the secretary of state shall conform to the provisions of section twelve, article four of this chapter.
+(g) The submission of an application for license pursuant to this section constitutes an appointment by the applicant of the Secretary of State as the agent for service of process on the applicant in any action or proceeding, including administrative actions instituted by the commissioner, arising in this state out of or in connection with the application for or exercise of the license.
+The appointment of the Secretary of State as agent for service of process shall be irrevocable during the period within which a cause of action against the applicant may arise out of transactions with respect to subjects of insurance in this state.
+Service of process on the Secretary of State shall conform to the provisions of section twelve, article four of this chapter.

 (a) The insurer may terminate the contract for cause upon written notice to the managing general agent.
 The insurer may suspend the underwriting authority of the managing general agent during the pendency of any dispute regarding the cause for termination.